yarbiv/SetImplementation/README.md

 # SetImplementation

-Class implementation of logical sets
+A school project.
+Class implementation of logical sets: tuple.cpp was given.